imirzadeh/epsl-website/content/authors/niloofar-hezarjaribi/_index.md

 ---
 Lab Alumni.

-Dr Niloofar is a Software Engineer at Microsoft, Bellevue, WA.
+Niloofar Hezarjaribi is a Software Engineer at Microsoft, Bellevue, WA.